mustafahamoody/nerf_autonomy/README.md

 Then, use ***nerf_ws*** to set up collision-free path planning and controls using ROS2 for real-time autonomous navigation in the environment, with your robot.

 ## Setup
-This section covers how to install and set up nerf_autonomy -- To create and configure use your own environment, please refer to *create-your-environment.md*
+This section covers how to install and set up nerf_autonomy -- To creating your own NeRF, and configure the ROS2 Nodes on it, please refer to the *help* folder

 #### Requirements:
 - System with an NVIDIA GPU (CUDA Capable System)